jova5/opta-planner-nqueens/README.md

 }
 ```

-But I am expecting this:
+But I am expecting this, or something like this (I know I can not get exactly the same response):
 ```json
 {
    "queenList":[